CNN Slammed By Sanders, Others For ‘Attack’ On Trump Signing ‘MAGA’ Hats For Troops During Visit

 Sanders was only one of a number of people that took to social media to express their frustration over the network’s article.

-“These people are risking their lives for this country and your right to write dumb crap like this,” Twitter user @AG_Conservative wrote.
+“These people are risking their lives for this country and your right to write dumb crap like this,” a Twitter user wrote.
 “There is nothing wrong with them being excited about a Presidential visit.
 Trying to get them in trouble for it is pathetic.”

 Almost 24 hours later, @CNN is still jabbing troops for having MAGA stuff and showing them to Trump.
 Sure, the military can discipline them or whatever they want, but that's not for the media to do.